timothyb0912/blog/_posts/2021-11-20-Story-importance.md

 understanding reality includes procedurally understanding reality.
 That is, understanding reality includes understanding concepts such as "if I do X, then Y will occur."
-Or, if I see puddles all throughout the street, then it likely rained.
+Or, "if I see puddles all throughout the street, then it likely rained."

 [Decision trees](https://en.wikipedia.org/wiki/Decision_tree_learning) and
 decision lists from machine learning show that